materialsproject/mapidoc/README.md

    to the [MongoDB documentation](http://docs.mongodb.org/manual/) for more information on how to customize queries.

+# Searching for properties

+You can use Github's built-in search box at the top to search this repository for text that matches your query.
+For example, you can try searching for the word "spacegroup" to see the that the "spacegroup" root key exists with sub-keys such as "number" and "symbol".

 # Contributing

 The initial version of this documentation is brought to you by the Materials